Wirnt von Grafenberg

 Wirnt von Grafenberg was a Middle High German poet of the thirteenth century.

-Biography

 Grafenberg was a Bavarian nobleman who between 1202 and 1205 wrote an epic, entitled Wigalois, which describes the adventures of Gawain's son, the name being a corruption of Guinglain le Galois.
-Wirnt took his material from the French romance Le bel inconnu of Renaud de Beaujeu, and used it with great freedom.
-Though extravagant and didactic, the poem is one of the best romances of the Arthurian cycle written in Germany, apart from the work of Wolfram von Eschenbach and Hartmann von Aue.
-A prose version was made toward the close of the fifteenth century and printed at Augsburg in 1493.
-Wigalois was edited by F. Pfeiffer (Leipzig, 1847).
+Wirnt likely took material from French sources, and earlier portions of his work parallels the French romance Le bel inconnu of Renaud de Beaujeu, but otherwise has taken great liberties with the material, and his claim that he learned the material orally from some squire is thought to be a pretext for not constraining himself to the norm.
+Though extravagant and didactic, the poem was one of the most popular and distinguished romances of the Arthurian cycle written in Middle High German, apart from the works of Wolfram von Eschenbach and Hartmann von Aue.